Culture Kings: 25 Company Culture Examples To Get You Inspired

 Creating a diverse and unbiased team is always a primary focus, and when considering candidates, their team uses gender-neutral pronouns, and they make a point to provide anonymous interview feedback to keep opinions as unbiased as possible.
 They also implemented gender pay equity guardrails to ensure equality across the company.

-What makes Eave’s company culture great: Diversity and equality are priorities for every aspect of the company.
+What makes Eave’s company culture great: Diversity and inclusion are priorities for every aspect of the company.

 6. Evive’s Company Culture